vc83/kafka-ssl/README.md

  ./kafka-start.sh
 ```

-This script will create the ssl certificates and start kafka instance with one broker in docker container. whic can be access on localhost:9092.
+This script will create the ssl certificates and start kafka instance with one broker in docker container. which can be access on localhost:9092.
 Required certificates for SSL connection will get downloaded to kafkaCerts in current working diretory.

+Topic : test

 ### Stop the server